Law License Fee Information

 Click Here to Renew Your License

-Note: The renewal process will not work with Internet Explorer.
-Please use a different browser and make sure it is the latest version.
+The renewal process will not work with Internet Explorer, which is no longer supported by Microsoft.
+Please use a different browser such as Chrome, Edge, or Safari and make sure it is the latest version.

-You can read the Michigan Supreme Court’s rules concerning the State Bar of Michigan, including the rules for license fees, here .
+The Michigan Supreme Court’s rules concerning the State Bar of Michigan, including the rules for license fees, are available here.

 How much is my annual license fee?